Bandameedathanda

 Building as a Learning Aid

-While the facilities inside school improved, the school building still looked bit boring with old paint that was peeling off in many places.
+While the facilities inside the school improved, the school building still looked a bit boring with old paint that was peeling off in many places.
 Though we noticed it in every visit, we never thought of doing anything about it.

 That changed when one of our volunteers brought us the news of some CSR funds.
 We immediately requested another volunteer (an architect by profession) to come up with ideas.
 After many cups of tea and several pakodas at Pappu Chaiwala, we finalized some designs.